tlverse/causalglm/README.md

 If you get an error about github tokens or too many packages downloading, take a look at the bottom of the readme here: https://github.com/tlverse.

-Note a documentation bug was fixed on Sept.
-11 that now allows this package to be installed without error.

-For an in-depth description of these methods and example code, see the document "causalglm.pdf" in the "writeup" folder.
-This readme is largely a condensed version of this writeup.
-For example code and a walk-through guide, also see the "vignette.Rmd" document in the "vignette" folder.

-This package fully utilizes the powerful tlverse/tmle3 generalized targeted learning framework as well as the machine-learning frameworks tlverse/sl3 and tlverse/hal9001.

 ## Semiparametric and nonparametric generalized linear models and interpretable causal inference for heterogeneous treatment effects using targeted maximum likelihood estimation